abhisarmittal/NJRSF/README.md

 https://heroku.com/deploy?template=https://github.com/yuvanshu/gddandpetscienceproject2019

-app.py is rewritable for testing purposes; as of 6:05 on 3/2/19, it is holding app-awhere.py
+app.py is rewritable for testing purposes; as of 21:40 on March 6, it is holding app-awhere2.py

-app-noIntegration.py is a webhook template which works completely fine without integration
+app-noIntegration.py is a webhook template which works completely fine without integration.

 app-awhere.py is in english with awhere integration.
 It is working.